oscar-system/oscar-website/install.md

 bash
 {% endhighlight %}

-Now update and install the necessary system packages.
+Next we need to install the necessary system packages, such as a C compiler, and some other tools (this list of package should become considerably shorter in the future).

 {% highlight bash %}
-apt-get update
+sudo apt-get update
-apt-get install autoconf build-essential bzip2 cmake curl git libcurl4-gnutls-dev libczmq-dev libgmp-dev libreadline6-dev libtool m4 make wget zlib1g-dev
+sudo apt-get install autoconf build-essential bzip2 cmake curl git libcurl4-gnutls-dev libczmq-dev libgmp-dev libreadline6-dev libtool m4 make wget zlib1g-dev
 {% endhighlight %}

-Now install Julia:
+Now install Julia by downloading it from the Julia homepage:

 {% highlight bash %}
 wget https://julialang-s3.julialang.org/bin/linux/x64/1.3/julia-1.3.1-linux-x86_64.tar.gz